Why The Ruffled Purse

 My Blog was Born!

 My blog was originally called Iccomplishments™.
-It’s a made-up word combining the pronoun I + accomplishments.
+It’s a word I made-up combining the pronoun I + accomplishments.
 Saying the word evoked a feeling of success and motivated me to get things done.

 In the 9 months of the 2017-2018 School Year Challenge, I completed 23 projects and developed a variety of new knowledge and skills.

-I learned a lot about myself, the projects I liked, and the ones I didn’t.
+I learned a lot about myself, the projects I liked, and more importantly, the ones I didn’t.

 What I Learned